 Centralized internet connection has resulted in powerful companies to the disadvantage of end consumers.
 For instance, internet service providers can regulate internet speeds allowing them to regulate the kind of data and the speed at which people access information.

 Internet service providers no longer treat all data the same.
-Commercialization essentially means those who pay more, enjoy better connection with fewer restrictions, compared to those who pay less, a development that has brought about the net neutrality standoff.
+Commercialization essentially means those who pay more, enjoy a better connection with fewer restrictions, compared to those who pay less, a development that has brought about the net neutrality standoff.